Cost disease socialism: History

 "Cost disease socialism" was termed by Steven M. Teles, Samuel Hammond, and Daniel Takash, in their 2021 report published through the Niskanen Center.
 Despite the similar name, it is not related to Baumol's cost disease, which is an alternative hypothesis for why costs go up in sectors with slower productivity growth.
 While Baumol's cost disease is focused on services, cost disease socialism can be applied to any essential good or service.

 Economic theory

 Elastic supply with increased demand.
 Under these market conditions, when demand is increased due to subsidy, both the quantity provided and the price increase.

 Inelastic supply with increased demand.
 Under these market conditions, when demand is increased due to subsidy, the quantity provided remains limited and the price increases more than it would have if the supply were elastic.

 Cost disease socialism contrasts with other theories of why costs become high, such as Baumol's cost disease, luxury goods effects from increasing incomes, rent-seeking, and red tape.
 Cost disease socialism happens when essential goods or services are subsidized through government or philanthropy, with limitations or regulatory constraints on new supply.
-The inelasticity of supply coupled with increased demand leads to costs rising more sharply than would be expected if the supply were elastic.